Cosmin-99/Tech-Store/README.md

 # SERVER

-To run the server , you first must run `npm install`, and to start the app just run `npm run dev`
+To run the server , you first must run `npm install`, and to start the app just run `npm run dev-watch`